mbellehumeur/SlicerCast/README.md

 Cast is focused on desktop integration of all healthcare applications.
 It is not restricted to a specific data format and does not mandate the development of authorization scoping features.
-Cast also has a context sharing strategy and hub architecture that diverges from FHIRcast (described here).
+Cast also has a context sharing strategy and hub architecture that diverges from FHIRcast (see non-conformance statement here).